sealer3/ots2-external-indexer/README.md

 # ots-external-indexers
-Provides external indexers of token transfers and holdings for EVM blockchains in support of Otterscan's `ots2` namespace.
+Provides external indexers of token transfers and holdings for EVM blockchains in support of the `ots2` namespace for [https://github.com/otterscan/otterscan](Otterscan).

 **Note: This project is currently an early preview.
 It's experimental and unoptimized.
 Everything is likely to change.**